 - Ryan Walsh is a quilting blogger whose work has been featured in numerous publications.
 He blogs at Ryan Walsh Quilts.

 Don't see your favorite male quilters listed here?
 Nacho Grandma's Quilts has compiled an extensive list of male quilters!
-If you are a male quilter, check out the online community ManQuilters, which is nearly 400 members strong.

 Don't forget November is Movember Crafting Month here at Craftsy!
 If you're a man who quilts, we want to see your work and hear your story!
 Of, if you sew quilts for an important man in your life, tell us about him!
 Learn how to share your projects for a chance to be featured on the Craftsy blog here.